 - When ready to serve, place 2-3 cubes of ice in each glass, then fill each hurricane glass ¾ full.

 - Pour raspberry-lime Spindrift carefully into each glass, leaving about ¼ inch for the space that the garnish will take up.
 For a bottom-up sunrise effect, don’t stir.
-Garnish with a pick of maraschino cherries, lime slice and orange wedges.
+Garnish with a pick of maraschino cherries (omit for Whole 30 - sorry, even these no-red-dye cherries do contain sugar), lime slice and orange wedges.
 Serve right away.

 Lime juice: fresh-squeezed